Der12kl/Der12kl/README.md

 - **Sum Mixed Array** - A simple yet illustrative challenge from CodeWars where I demonstrate how to handle mixed data types in an array to perform arithmetic operations.
 Check out the [detailed solution](https://github.com/Der12kl/Der12kl/blob/main/CodingChallenges/CodeWars/Sum%20Mixed%20Array.js).

 ### LeetCode
+- **Future Plans** - I aim to solve front-end related challenges on LeetCode that focus on enhancing UI interactions and performance using JavaScript.

 ### HackerRank
+- **JavaScript Challenges** - Preparing to tackle JavaScript challenges on HackerRank to strengthen my coding fundamentals and understand complex problems better.

 ### TopCoder
+- **Front-End Innovation** - Planning to engage in front-end challenges on TopCoder that require creative UI solutions and efficient code.

 ### Exercism
+- **JavaScript Mastery** - Looking forward to completing JavaScript exercises on Exercism to refine my coding techniques and engage with the community for feedback.

 ### Codingame
+- **Interactive Projects** - Excited to develop interactive front-end projects on Codingame to apply my JavaScript skills in a gamified environment.

 ### Codesignal
+- **Data Structures and Algorithms** - Planning to enhance my JavaScript problem-solving abilities by focusing on data structures and algorithms challenges on CodeSignal.

 **Contribution:**
 Feel free to explore the [CodingChallenges directory](https://github.com/Der12kl/Der12kl/tree/main/CodingChallenges) where I keep all my solutions.
 Your contributions, suggestions, or issues are always welcome!